JabRef/user-documentation/en/BaseFrame.md

     -   A <span style="color: #909000">yellow</span> cell in the leftmost column denotes an entry that doesn't define all required fields by itself, but that contains a cross-reference.
     -   A <span style="color: blue">blue</span> cell denotes a required field.
     -   A <span style="color: green">green</span> cell denotes an optional field.
-    -   An uncolored cell denotes a field which is not used by the *bibtex* program for this type of entry.
+    -   An uncolored cell denotes a field which is not used by the *BibTeX* program for this type of entry.
 The field can still be edited in JabRef.

 ## Adding a new entry